seriouscatsoserious/www.truthcoin.info/_posts/2025-05-26-ideal-mining.md

 However, you have a **variance problem**.
 Hitting a block is statistically random.
 Sometimes, you will hit many blocks quickly -- other times you will go 130 or 150 days, without hitting a block.
 You can use [this simple calculator](/images/simple-mining-simulator.xlsx)) to see for yourself -- if you operate for 2 years total, there is *usually* at least one 90-day "bad luck" streak -- and quite common to have a 120-day streak [or even 150 days].

 And -- this unlucky 120-day streak, could be during your *first* 120 days.
-You could hit 4 months of bad luck off the bad.
+You could hit 4 months of bad luck off the bat.
 That is unacceptable for a new, small miner.
 Imagine -- they do everything right, and still get ruined by bad luck!
 Many "profitable miners" (on average), will thus be scared away.
 They will be defeated by their small scale.

 Furthermore, this risk is hard to insure.
 An insurance company can easily be defrauded -- since it is inherently based on luck.
 The hashers can secretly mine somewhere else (or solo mine), then claim to have bad luck -- submitting a claim to the insurance company and collecting.
 There is no easy way for the insurance company to detect this fraud -- the managerial controls it would theoretically require, are so strong that they would imply de-facto vertical integration (ie -- not insurance).
 Plus, vertical integration would mean consolidation -- ie, that the small miners are now becoming "large".
 (That's what we didn't want in the first place.)